JJ/granada-off/text/fruits_and_vegetables.md

 long.
 In the middle of the spring, orange blossoms and you can smell it almost anywhere in the city.
 These blossoms last for a couple of days, and you will find the sidewalk dotted with white flakes, the remains of these beautiful flowers.
-In this tradition, akin to Sakuro, but which nobody cares about, should be as famous as that one.
-And is, at least smell-wise, one of the most enjoyables.
+In this tradition, akin to Sakura, but which nobody cares about, should be as famous as that one.
+And is, at least smell-wise, one of the most enjoyable.

 These trees are manured in winter and in spring by the city hall gardeners.
 Unlike orange blossom smell,  you will notice that from far away, since it remains for a whole week sometimes.
 No need to get closer in that case.
-At least you can rest assured that it is ecological, since it is pure, unadultered, horse shit.
+At least you can rest assured that it is ecological, since it is pure, unadulterated, horse shit.

 Lemons are a whole different story.
 For some reason, there are no lemon trees in the streets.
 They have all gone to